An Experimental Evaluation of an AI-Powered Interactive Learning Platform

 \subsection{AI Assessment and Feedback}

 One of the ways AI can help bring value to students is through AI-driven assessment and feedback.
-Pedagogical research shows that effective feedback is timely, actionable, grounded in standards or learning goals, and cites specific observations to facilitate learner understanding and support action \cite{wiggins2012seven}.
+Pedagogical research shows that effective feedback is timely, actionable, grounded in standards or learning goals, and cites specific observations to facilitate learner understanding and support action \citep{wiggins2012seven}.
 Providing feedback is an inherent part of a teacher’s role, but as students partake in independent practice outside of classroom hours, feedback is not always readily available or accessible.
-However, the ability to access feedback is necessary to help students understand their performance and progress in relation to required standards and learning objectives \cite{hattie2007}.
+However, the ability to access feedback is necessary to help students understand their performance and progress in relation to required standards and learning objectives \citep{hattie2007}.

-From the early days of intelligent tutoring systems, AI-driven knowledge assessments – including personalized, adaptive feedback – has been a core area of research for education-focused AI \cite{anderson1985, corbett1997, graesser2004autotutor}.
+From the early days of intelligent tutoring systems, AI-driven knowledge assessments – including personalized, adaptive feedback – has been a core area of research for education-focused AI \citep{anderson1985, corbett1997, graesser2004autotutor}.
 With generative AI, students have the potential to access ongoing, targeted, timely, and individualized assessments and feedback at scale for self-directed learning and self-efficacy.
-Recent technological advances show improvements with the capabilities surrounding assessment and feedback \cite{Choi2020, yang2022}, but more improvements are needed to truly reach this vision \cite{tu2025empowering}.
+Recent technological advances show improvements with the capabilities surrounding assessment and feedback \citep{Choi2020, yang2022}, but more improvements are needed to truly reach this vision \citep{tu2025empowering}.

-In HCI, several qualitative studies with parents, teachers, and students have led to design recommendations that emphasize the value, importance, and opportunity for AI to provide students with high-quality assessments and feedback \cite{han2024, prasad2025}.
-A recent meta-analysis on emerging technologies in education also emphasizes the importance of HCI research that is grounded in pedagogical strategies and focuses on assessment and feedback \cite{vanmechelen2023}.
-However, there is limited quantitative data and experimental studies evaluating how the \textit{design} of AI-based experiences can facilitate effective assessments and feedback.
-In this paper, we build upon prior work, by incorporating design recommendations from past research into \textit{Learn Your Way}, and by assessing the impact of the system on learning performance and experience.
+In HCI, several qualitative studies with parents, teachers, and students have led to design recommendations that emphasize the value, importance, and opportunity for AI to provide students with high-quality assessments and feedback \citep{han2024, prasad2025}.
+A recent meta-analysis on emerging technologies in education also emphasizes the importance of HCI research that is grounded in pedagogical strategies and focuses on assessment and feedback \citep{vanmechelen2023}.
+However, there is limited quantitative data and experimental studies evaluating how the \textit{design} of AI-powered education tools can facilitate effective assessments and feedback.
+In this paper, we build upon prior work by incorporating design recommendations from past research into an experimental generative AI platform, \textit{Learn Your Way}, and subsequently assessing the platform's impact on student learning experiences and performance outcomes.